May 14, 2026

 Dragon learns from user corrections over time and adapts to individual speech patterns.
 The system requires clear enunciation and normal speaking pace for best results.

 Accuracy depends heavily on microphone quality and consistent dictation habits.
 Users need to invest time upfront teaching Dragon their voice, then continue making corrections as the software adapts.
-The Windows-only limitation excludes Mac users entirely.

 Google Docs Voice Typing